GTS Securities, LLC

 Clients may send GTS a Request For Quote (“RFQ”) seeking an indication of buying or selling interest in a particular security.
 A GTS RFQ response is indicative interest.
 GTS may be willing but not obligated to trade at the indication given.

-All orders received by GTS are subject to pre-trade financial risk and regulatory risk checks prior to execution.
-Orders which trigger risk controls may be subject to additional review and in some cases may be delayed in execution or may be rejected.
+All orders received by GTS are subject to pre-trade financial risk, erroneous order and regulatory risk checks prior to automated execution processing.
+Orders which trigger a GTS market access risk control may be subject to additional manual review and, in some cases, an order may be delayed in execution or may be rejected.
 During the period of time that an order is subject to review, automated order handling protocols would not be in force such as order protection, order display, and auto-crossing.

 NEGATIVE CONSENT AGREEMENT

 As provided herein, GTS is a trading center and market maker in non-NMS securities and provides execution services to retail customer facing broker dealers in public companies which OTC Markets Group classify as OTC Pink Limited Information, OTC Pink No-Information, Grey Market, and Caveat Emptor (collectively referred to as “Micro-cap Securities’).
 Trading in Microcap Securities presents unique regulatory risks which are detailed by FINRA in Regulatory Notices 21-03, 09-05 and 19-18 and the Securities Exchange Commission Staff Bulletin: Risks Associated with Omnibus Accounts Transacting in Low-Priced Securities (November 12, 2020) (collectively referred to as “Regulatory Guidance”).